mola-T/timp/README.md

 ```

 Sending single instruction repeatedly is sometimes trouble.
-You can use lambda forom in `function`
+You can use lambda form in `function`

 ```elisp
 (thread.send.exec my-thread (lambda ()